sol1/icingaweb2-module-netbox/README.md

 [Netbox](https://github.com/netbox-community/netbox) into Icinga
 Director.

-Note: Tags from 2.10.3 onwards match the major netbox version, the 4th version number is for this module only.
+Note: Tags from 2.10.3 onward match the major netbox version, the 4th version number is for this module only.

 ## Install